Boulder King Soopers Employees Will Get Paid Leave For 2 More Months Following Deadly Shooting

 BOULDER, Colo.
 (CBS4) – The King Soopers employees who survived the deadly shooting in March will now be paid without having to work through June 19.
 This, after employees were initially told a week after the shooting, they would only get paid leave through April 24.

-Emily Giffen says she got the call from human resources about the paid leave extension three days ago.READ MORE: Denver Hosting First Ever Spring Restaurant Week
+Emily Giffen says she got the call from human resources about the paid leave extension three days ago.READ MORE: Stranger Handing Toy To Children Flees When Approached By One's Father

 “I think we’re all grateful,” Giffen said.
 “I think that it’s very much owed to us, to let us heal from what happened.”

-A spokesperson for King Soopers tells CBS4 the company is glad to have extended the compensation, saying it’s important for the company to take care of its associates, and the company hopes this will give employees more time to think about what feels best for them moving forward.
+A spokesperson for King Soopers tells CBS4 Kroger, the parent company, is glad to have extended the compensation, saying it’s important for the company to take care of its associates, and the company hopes this will give employees more time to think about what feels best for them moving forward.

 Giffen told CBS4 the company will also be sending employees $500 bonus checks.
 King Soopers says those checks were made possible through an internal program called Helping Hands, which is designed to help employees during hardships.